BlakeLof/LightSouls/README.md

 # LightSouls
 //Is a game like dark souls but not.
+And is called Light souls